ryankdaly/hobgoblin/README.md

     - system to keep track of separate visual components for a single entity
     - example: body mesh, hair mesh, armor meshes, etc.
 7. NPCs, AI, Pathing, & Jobs
-    - infrastructure largely relies on experimentation results once above steps are done
+    - infrastructure largely relies on experimentation results once above steps are done, simple optimized and scalable are the primary goals
 8. Animations + Combat
-    - AABB collider bodymap? relies on step 5's completion
+    - simple AABB collider bodymap and weapon/equipment colliders with appropriate animations potentially? relies on step 5's completion
+    - reactions (such as general hit, stun, etc.) & stamina drains
-9. File IO saving/loading, Menus, & Configs
+9. File IO saving/loading, Configs, & Menus
 10. Future Gameplay
     - we have many more features planned that we are not quite ready to reveal, so stay tuned!
+        - including a small LLM integration
     - once these first 9 steps are finished and the engine has passed testing, this roadmap will be updated with those features
     - consider the first 9 steps of this roadmap
     - most if not all gameplay features will be included in hobgoblin as part of the open source project
         - these features include networking/**multiplayer**

 ## THANK YOU